ModelCompare

 © Fraunhofer SCAI

 A pdf report can be generated during the comparison process.
-The report displays the parts that geometry changes, the user settings used for comparison, and a summary of the other changes.
+The report displays the parts whose geometry changes, the user settings used for comparison, and a summary of the other changes.